gnolang/gno/docs/how-to-guides/effective-gno.md

 #### Native tokens

-Native tokens are managed by the banker module, separate from Gnovm.
+Native tokens are managed by the banker module, separate from GnoVM.
 They're simple, strict, and secure.
 You can create, transfer, and check balances with an RPC call, no Gnovm needed.